* COVID-19 UPDATE *

 Members are encouraged to help in the running of the club.

-If you’re interested in joining, please click on New Members on the left.
+If you’re interested in joining, please click on Join Us on the left.

 The meetings usually feature a demonstration by a professional artist.
 The programme of speakers is carefully planned to ensure a wide variety of subjects, styles and media.
-For details of this year’s programme, click on Monthly Meetings above.
+For details of this year’s programme, refer to UPCOMING EVENTS on the left hand side.